nsando84/Fitness-Score-Tracker-DB/README.md

-  ### Using Mongodb, IndexedDb, Express, & Chart.js, the task was to create a fitness tracker application.
+  ### Using MongoDB, IndexedDB, Express, & Chart.js, the task was to create a fitness tracker application.
 Check it out below.

  #### Demo the app here - [***Unofficial USAF Fitness Score Database***](https://us-fitness-score.herokuapp.com/)